stac-utils/stac-server/README.md

 #### Elasticsearch upgrade from 7.9 to 7.10

 The Serverless Framework supports provisioning AWS resources, but it does not support updating existing resources.
 In 0.4, the default Elasticsearch version has been updated from 7.9 to 7.10.
-Continuing to use 7.9 should not cause any problems, but it recommended that you manually upgrade to 7.10 by going to [AWS Console - Amazon OpenSearch Service](https://console.aws.amazon.com/esv3/home), choosing the Elasticsearch domain used by your stac-server deployment (e.g., stac-server-{stage}-os), choose Upgrade from the Actions menu, and then upgrade to Elasticsearch 7.10.
+Continuing to use 7.9 should not cause any problems, but it recommended that you manually upgrade to 7.10 by going to [AWS Console - Amazon OpenSearch Service](https://console.aws.amazon.com/esv3/home), choosing the Elasticsearch domain used by your stac-server deployment (e.g., stac-server-{stage}-es), choose Upgrade from the Actions menu, and then upgrade to Elasticsearch 7.10.

 #### Disable automatic index creation